telamon/piconuro/README.md

 > A functional approach to the reactive-store pattern
 > delivering indiscriminate minimalism.

-Nuro let's you build (reactive)[https://en.wikipedia.org/wiki/Reactive_programming] pathways using only functions.
+Nuro let's you build [reactive](https://en.wikipedia.org/wiki/Reactive_programming) pathways using functions.

 It's a part of [picostack](https://github.com/telamon/picostack) created to develop famework-agnostic app-kernels/blockends that can be easily